Squabble Up

 "Squabble Up" (stylized in all lowercase) is a song by the American rapper Kendrick Lamar from his sixth studio album, GNX (2024).
 It was released alongside "TV Off" by PGLang and Interscope Records on November 26, 2024, as the first singles from the album.
 Lamar wrote "Squabble Up"; he produced the song with Sounwave, Jack Antonoff, and Ruchaun "Scott Bridgeway" Akers, with additional production by Matthew "M-Tech" Bernard.
 The track went viral on TikTok after being featured in promotional material for Mercedes AMG's Formula One campaign and during an NBA broadcast.

 "Squabble Up" samples Debbie Deb's 1984 freestyle song "When I Hear Music".
 Music critics generally praised "Squabble Up" for its layered production and homage to various musical styles.
 The single became Lamar's fifth number-one song on the US Billboard Hot 100 chart.
 It peaked at number three on the Billboard Global 200 chart and was a top-five hit in Canada, Ireland, Latvia, New Zealand, South Africa, and the UK.
 An accompanying music video for "Squabble Up" was released on November 25, 2024.
 Lamar performed the song live at the Super Bowl LIX halftime show on February 9, 2025.

+At the APRA Music Awards of 2026, the song was nominated for Most Performed International Work.

 Background and promotion

 On July 4, 2024, Lamar released the music video of his diss track aimed at Canadian rapper Drake, titled "Not Like Us".
-He started out the video by adding a 15-second snippet of a then-untitled song, as he makes his way down a dark hallway.
-Due to the usage of the word, the song became subsequently known as "Broccoli" or "Broccoli (Reincarnated)".
+He started out the video by adding a 20-second snippet of a then-untitled song, as he made his way down a dark hallway.
+Due to Lamar's use of the word 'broccoli' in the snippet, the song became subsequently known as "Broccoli" or "Broccoli (Reincarnated)".
 On October 13, the Formula One team of Mercedes AMG used the song to promote the forthcoming racing season.
-Only ten days later, the song was played during an National Basketball Association (NBA) broadcast of a Los Angeles Lakers and Minnesota Timberwolves game.
+Only ten days later, the song was played during a National Basketball Association (NBA) broadcast of a Los Angeles Lakers and Minnesota Timberwolves game.
 All instances prompted the song to go viral on TikTok with fans asking for the full song to be released soon.
-The track was eventually released as the second track of Lamar's surprise-release sixth studio album GNX on November 22, 2024.
+The track was eventually released as the second track of Lamar's surprise-release sixth studio album, GNX, on November 22, 2024.
 On February 9, 2025, Lamar performed the song during the 2025 Super Bowl LIX halftime show.
 Following the Los Angeles Dodgers victory in the 2025 World Series against the Toronto Blue Jays, Nike used the song in the same credits style commercial they had used last year, referencing the feud.